Important measurement method 3D Seismic.

 Minor damages resulting from 3D Seismic cannot be entirely ruled out despite all precautions.
 During seismic surveys, the following types of damage may occur, although unlikely:

-• Vibro-Trucks leave tracks.
+• Vibro trucks leave tracks.

-• Vibro-Trucks compact the ground.
+• Vibro trucks compact the ground.

 • Hairline cracks may appear on the plaster of buildings.